 In the past, if you bought a Disneyland annual pass with blackout dates, you could use the pass on the day you purchased it even if that day would normally be blacked out.
 We don’t yet have official word if that’s still the policy with the new Magic Key Passes, but we should know shortly.

 Another handy tip for getting around annual pass blackout dates: you can buy a regular unrestricted Disneyland ticket and use it on the blackout dates, then before it’s fully used up, upgrade it to a Magic Key Pass.
 You don’t get any extra days this way – the annual pass will be dated from the first day you used the ticket.

 The short answer is no. In the past you could use any unexpired, leftover days on a Walt Disney World ticket at Disneyland or Disney California Adventure.
 This was an unpublished benefit that was in effect at least since this site first started (2001).
 However, as of mid-December 2013, Disneyland and Disney California Adventure will no longer honor Walt Disney World tickets.

 Disneyland tickets have never been accepted at Walt Disney World, and most Annual Passes are only good at the park where they were purchased (Walt Disney World Annual Passes are NOT good at Disneyland).

-Special note: As of 4/30/21, park hopping is available from 1:00 pm until park closing.
+Special note: Park hopping is available from 1:00 pm until park closing.
 Park hours are subject to change, so check Disneyland Resort Park Hours for the most current information.